Albert Bandura: Awards

 Bandura received more than 16 honorary degrees, including those from the University of British Columbia, the University of Ottawa, Alfred University, the University of Rome, the University of Lethbridge, the University of Salamanca in Spain, Indiana University, the University of New Brunswick, Penn State University, Leiden University, Freie Universität Berlin, the Graduate Center of the City University of New York, Universitat Jaume I in Spain, the University of Athens, the University of Alberta, and the University of Catania.

-He was elected a Fellow of the American Academy of Arts and Sciences in 1980.
-He received the Award for Distinguished Scientific Contributions from the American Psychological Association in 1980 for pioneering the research in the field of self-regulated learning.
-In 1999 he received the Thorndike Award for Distinguished Contributions of Psychology to Education from the American Psychological Association, and in 2001, he received the Lifetime Achievement Award from the Association for the Advancement of Behavior Therapy.
-He was the recipient of the Outstanding Lifetime Contribution to Psychology Award from the American Psychological Association and the Lifetime Achievement Award from the Western Psychological Association, the James McKeen Cattell Award from the American Psychological Society, and the Gold Medal Award for Distinguished Lifetime Contribution to Psychological Science from the American Psychological Foundation.
+Bandura was elected a Fellow of the American Academy of Arts and Sciences in 1980.
+He received the Award for Distinguished Scientific Contributions from the American Psychological Association (APA) in 1980 for pioneering the research in the field of self-regulated learning.
+In 1999, he received the Thorndike Award for Distinguished Contributions of Psychology to Education from the APA.
+Bandura is listed as a Distinguished Member of the International Honor Society in Psychology.

+In 2001, Bandura received the Lifetime Achievement Award from the Association for the Advancement of Behavior Therapy.
+He was the recipient of the Outstanding Lifetime Contribution to Psychology Award from the APA and the Lifetime Achievement Award from the Western Psychological Association, the James McKeen Cattell Award from the American Psychological Society, and the Gold Medal Award for Distinguished Lifetime Contribution to Psychological Science from the American Psychological Foundation.
 In 2008, he received the University of Louisville Grawemeyer Award for contributions to psychology.

-In 2014, he was made an Officer of the Order of Canada "for his foundational contributions to social psychology, notably for uncovering the influence of observation on human learning and aggression".
+In 2014, Bandura was made an Officer of the Order of Canada "for his foundational contributions to social psychology, notably for uncovering the influence of observation on human learning and aggression".
 In 2016, he was awarded the National Medal of Science by president Barack Obama.